AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/getting-started.md

 ## Downloading Customer AI scores

->[!NOTE] If you do not need to download raw scores, you can skip this step and proceed to the user interface guide.
+>[!NOTE] If you do not need to download raw scores, you can skip this step and proceed to the [configuration guide](./user-guide/configure.md).

 Downloading Customer AI scores is done through a combination of API calls.
 In order to make calls to Platform APIs, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
 Completing the authentication tutorial provides the values for each of the required headers in all Experience Platform API calls, as shown below: